farstack/udisks2-snap/docs/report-bug.md

 $ sudo udevadm info /dev/<storage device><n>
 ```

-For example if your storage device becomes available as */dev/sdb* and has two
+For example, if your storage device becomes available as */dev/sdb* and has two
 partitions */dev/sdb1* and */dev/sdb2* you need to add the output of the following
 two commands